wheelerda/extract-mbz/README.md

 Usage:

     Create a directory (folder) for your archive and place your .mbz file in it.
     If you choose to relocate the python program files from your downloads folder to a new location, make sure the tachyons.css file is stil in the same directory as your copy of the extract-mbz.py file.
     Unzipping your Moodle .mbz file prior to running the script is no longer necessary.
 You can run the script straight on the .mbz file with no changes.

     Command line - <path-to-python-program-if-needed>python extract-mbz.py <full-path-to-your-mbs-directory>

     If successful, you will see a new folder created in the directory where your archive is, with the same title as the original .mbz file.
-    Withink this new folder, look for the subfolder titled <shortname-of-your-course>.
-There should be a html document inside with the text and links from your course.
+    Within this new folder, look for the subfolder titled <shortname-of-your-course>.
+This subfolder contains all the documents from the course, along with a html document containing the all the links and text from that course.
+    If you're sharing the course contents with someone else and don't want to include the extraneous xml files, you can send just this <shortname-of-your-course> subfolder without missing any files or breaking the links in the html document.

     For Command line help - use a question mark as the parameter - <path-to-python-program-if-needed>python extract-mbz.py ?